psychemedia/storytelling-notes/mr-fox.md

 I saw the hole the Fox did make
 ```

-*The Oxford Student* is referenced by Addy in his Household Tales, as a possible variant of a tale Addy included in his collection.
+*The Oxford Student* is also referenced by Addy in his Household Tales, as a possible variant of a tale Addy included in his collection.

 ```{admonition} *The girl who got up the tree*, 1895
 :class: dropdown